DankNeon/meta/CONTRIBUTING.md

 > `colors.md` - this file has a table with all the color information you might need for building a Dank Neon theme
 > `README.template.md` - this file contains a basic template for your README.md file - fill it out or change it however you need!

+## Building your theme

 Once you have this repo forked and cloned, follow the instructions for building a theme with your editor.
 Add any files you need to add to build your theme and make sure to write a bit of documentation around building/installing/testing your theme so others can help you work!
-We at least expect a CONTRIBUTING.md file with the basics, a README.md so that people know what the repo is about, and a copy of our CODE_OF_CONDUCT.md.
+We at least expect a CONTRIBUTING.md file with the basics of how people can contribute, a README.md so that people know what the repo is about, and a copy of our CODE_OF_CONDUCT.md.

+## Listing the theme

+Now it's time to make a PR to [DankNeon/dankneon.com](https://github.com/DankNeon/dankneon.com), listing your theme in `theme.json`.

 **Note:** If your theme has a central package repository, like VS Code or Sublime we ask that you let us post the package, so it has the official information from Dank Neon.